Last Updated on

 On the other hand, direct-wiring is the best option when it comes to extending your network.
 It involves using Ethernet cables to connect the router to the WAPs.
 While it is more challenging to install, all data signals get transmitted to the WAP resulting in faster, interrupted connections.

-The Wi-Fi Access Points Suck When Installed Incorrectly?
+5. The Wi-Fi Access Points Suck When Installed Incorrectly?

 Getting a WAP is the first step to make if you want to enhance your home or office network.
 However, poor installation won’t solve your network issues; instead, it might worsen them.
 You must, therefore, install WAPs correctly to resolve your connectivity issues and fully enjoy your investment.

 The explained capacity of any wireless access point is also in most cases higher than what a majority of professionals recommend.
 A typical device will either provide three-radio access points, dual, or single access point.
 Every additional radio significantly improves the gadget’s throughput, allowing more users to connect.